-Grepping logs is not really searchable or understandable to pass along.
+Grepping headers and logs is not really searchable or understandable to pass along to oyu readers.
 Instead I wrote a tiny golang program, referred to above as respirator, that crudely reads in HTTP response headers and turns them in to JSON if the response indicate it site that might be misconfigured.
 That way at the end of my scan I had a big dump of sites to look at.

 Here is a list of sites I found that return both a reflected Origin header, and an Access Control Allow Credentials header set to true, from the alexa top 1 million.
 It's nice to note that I added the domain name to each JSON entry of HTTP Response Headers as "x-hostname", but I added an extra dot to the end which was a bug, not a feature.

 The conclusion is that many sites might have misconfigured CORS headers which is a complete breakdown in the bedrock of web application security, Same Origin Policy.
 The RFC for CORS and these headers are available, but this is an inherently confusing topic with a lot of moving parts.
 Even I don't completely understand all the in's and out's of Same Origin Policy and CORS.
 There are lots of details in RFCs that get brushed over when using a technology.